evolvere-tech/cisco-aci-cli/README.md

 	show interface [node] [interface]

-Collects status of physical interfaces on Leaf switches and related fabric configuration (port selectors, policy groups).
+Collects status of physical interfaces on Leaf switches and related fabric configuration (interface selectors, policy groups).
 If node and interface options specified then shell returns EPG mappings for the target interface.

 	show vlan <vlan_id> | pool

 Shows VLAN pools and associated Physical/Virtual Domains.
-If VLAN_ID option is supplied the script will return any associated Pools and EPGs.
+If VLAN_ID option is supplied the script will return any associated Pools and EPGs, which contain bindings with that VLAN as encapsulation.

 	show snapshot

 Shows all snapshots including Description field, which is not available via GUI.
 See “config snapshot” further below to add/amend description for any existing snapshots or to create a new OneTime snapshot with a description.

+	show ipg [<IPG_NAME>]

+Shows policies for all Interface Policy Groups (same as GUI, but showing all interface, port-channel and vpc policy groups together, sorted by a name.
+If Interface Policy Group specified, then detailed information will be shown for that IPG: policies and all interfaces this policy is mapped to.

 ## Config commands